reactjstampabay/about-us/README.md

 1. Don't be a jerk
 2. If you can’t make your RSVP, please cancel!
 3. Any help is encouraged, regardless of skill level.
-4. Did something cool on React?
+4. Did something cool with React, Redux, etc.?
 Share with the community!
 Do a talk or a ReHacked lab!

 ## Meetup Dates